40843245/JS/Objects/Atomic/Atomics.md

 ### Atomics.or()
 #### intro

-Evaluate them with bitwise and operation for the value which corresponds to the key k and the given value
+Evaluate them with bitwise or operation for the value which corresponds to the key k and the given value

 , then writes the result back to the value which corresponds to the key k in the specified array arr.